nvpham12/Telecom-Customer-Churn-Prediction-and-Data-Analysis/README.md

 # Modeling
 XGBoost will be used as the model to predict customer churn.
 XGBoost is a tree type model that trains first using a base learning, then computes the errors.
 It will then train to reduce those errors and compute new errors, repeating the process until a stopping condition is met.
 XGBoost can be used for both classification and regression tasks.
 For this project, churn prediction is a classification task.

-The evaluation metric best suited for the situation is 'aucpr,' the Area Under the PR Curve since the data is imbalanced and it's most important to correctly predict whether customers will churn.
+The evaluation metric best suited for the situation is aucpr.
+This is the area under the Precision - Recall Curve and it is chosen since the data is imbalanced and correctly predicting whether customers will churn is top priority.

 3 Models were developed using different techniques.